liquibase/gradle-liquibase-plugin/README.md

 -----------------------------------------
-Most of the time, the new versions of Liquibase works the same as the old one, but sometimes the new versions have compatibility issues with existing change sets, as happened when Liquibase released version3.
+Most of the time, the new versions of Liquibase works the same as the old one, but sometimes the new versions have compatibility issues with existing change sets, as happened when Liquibase released version 3.
 When this happens, we recommend the following procedure to do the upgrade:

-1. Make sure all of your Liquibase managed databases are up to date by running `gradle update` on them *before upgrading to the new version of the Liquibase plugin*.
+1. Make sure all of your Liquibase managed databases are up-to-date by running `gradle update` on them *before upgrading to the new version of the Liquibase plugin*.

 2. Create a new, throw away database to test your Liquibase change sets.
 Run `gradle update` on the